Fundraising Compliance Guide

-State penalties for noncompliance are diverse and can be severe.
+State penalties for unlicensed solicitation are diverse and can be severe.
 Soliciting prior to registering, failure to register after receiving funds, filing late renewal applications, or facing complaints filed by the public can all trigger adverse consequences, which can include:

 - States fines, late fees, and penalties

 - Civil and criminal action against officers and directors

 - Revocation of tax exempt status